dasomoli/translated-content/files/ko/learn/css/styling_text/styling_lists/index.md

 }
 ```

 However, this property is a bit limited in terms of controlling the position, size, etc. of the bullets.
-You are better off using the {{cssxref("background")}} family of properties, which you'll learn a lot more about in the [Styling boxes](/ko/docs/Learn/CSS/Styling_boxes) module.
+You are better off using the {{cssxref("background")}} family of properties, which you've learned in the [Backgrounds and borders](/en-US/docs/Learn/CSS/Building_blocks/Backgrounds_and_borders) article.
 For now, here's a taster!

 In our finished example, we have styled the unordered list like so (on top of what you've already seen above):